 Editor’s note: Bitcoin and cryptocurrency in general is, at the moment, something of a gold rush.
 Like all gold rushes, some people in it will make their fortunes, while others will lose their shirts.
-Matador Contributor Will Hatton is in the former group.
-Here, he explains how he did it.
 We urge caution to any traveler who is looking towards cryptocurrency to fund their travels — there are some signs that crypto is a bubble, and even at its best, it is a very volatile investment.
-So we don’t suggest doing as Will did, and putting all of your money into it.
+We don’t suggest putting all of your money into it.
 Diversify and keep yourself safe.
-But, if you’re willing to take some risks, learn from Will: here’s how one traveler made his fortune on cryptocurrency.
+But, if you’re willing to take some risks, learn from us: here’s how one traveler made his fortune on cryptocurrency.

 Nearly a decade ago, I hit the open road in search of adventure.
 I traveled on a budget of just $10 a day, and sometimes less, across far-flung lands such as India, Venezuela, Myanmar, and Israel.
 I was a broke backpacker — I hitched, I slept rough, I picked up work wherever I could, no question asked.
 I worked behind bars, I herded goats, I sold marijuana on the beaches of Goa, I did whatever it took to keep myself on the road — and to avoid living in England.